 Do Not Worry About Things That You Cannot Control 🔴

 Finally, avoiding worrying about things you cannot control is essential.
 It means accepting that some factors are outside your control and focusing on what you can influence.
-By doing so, you can maintain a positive and proactive mindset, even in challenging circumstances.
+By doing so, you can maintain a positive and proactive mindset, even in challenging circumstances and help overcoming stress.

-Prioritise and execute is a robust framework that can help you succeed in complex and high-pressure situations.
+Prioritise and execute is a robust framework that can help you succeed in complex and high-pressure situations while overcoming stress.
 By acknowledging the situation, prioritising effectively, gaining a long-term strategic perspective, and focusing on what you can control, you can approach any challenge with confidence and clarity.
 Remember to relax, look around, make a well-informed decision, and not worry about things outside your control.
 By following these principles, you can achieve your goals and overcome any obstacles that come your way.

 The pomodoro technique 🍅